-The accounting major resides in the School of Business, overseen by the Dean of the School of Business.
 The accounting major complies with the recommendations of the Ohio Society of Certified Public Accountants for the initial 120 hours.
-Those who complete the Accounting major, and an additional 30 semester hours, are qualified to take the Ohio CPA exam.
-The Heidelberg Accounting major has an emphasis on both financial accounting and on the aspects of management necessary for a successful career in corporate accounting.
+Those who complete the accounting major, and an additional 30 semester hours, are qualified to take the Ohio CPA exam.
+The accounting major has an emphasis on both financial accounting and on the aspects of management necessary for a successful career in corporate accounting.